dynatrace-oss/barista/CODING_STANDARDS.md

 - Classes should be named based on what they're responsible for.
 Names should capture what the code does, not how it is used.
+- Each class should have a single responsibility.
+Avoid God-Objects.
 - Avoid suffixing a class with "Service" or "Component", as it communicates nothing about what the class does.
 - Prefix consumer facing classes with `Dt` (e.g. `DtButton`).